sudipg4112001/heart/README.md

 # heart
-Prediction of occurence of heart diesease of a person
+Prediction of wheather heart disease will occur to a person or not